Digissential/digissential-site/src/content/services/laptop-keyboard-replacement-labour.md

 ---
-title: "Laptop Keyboard Replacement (Labour)"
+title: "Laptop Keyboard Replacement"
-summary: Replace faulty or liquid-damaged keyboards (where replaceable).
+summary: "Sticky or dead keys?
+We replace the keyboard (or top-case assembly) and verify every key and backlight."
 price: "R450"
 category: "Hardware"
+featured: false
 bullets:
-  - Labour only; part quoted separately
-  - Model-specific disassembly
+  - Model-specific disassembly & refit
-  - Key and ribbon cable tests
+  - Backlight and layout verification
-faqs:
+  - Ribbon/connector seating checks
+  - Full key-matrix test
+faq:
+  - q: "My model uses a full top-case—can you still help?"
+    a: "Yes.
+Some brands rivet or glue keyboards; we’ll quote a full top-case swap where required."
-  - q: "Is my keyboard replaceable?"
+  - q: "What about liquid spills?"
-    a: "Many are; some are riveted to the top case—We’ll advise options per model."
+    a: "We’ll assess the board.
+If corrosion is present, we’ll advise options before proceeding."
 ---

-Restores reliable input for stuck, missing or non-responsive keys.
+## What’s included
+- Keyboard/top-case replacement per OEM method
+- Backlight, layout and key-matrix testing
+- Connector seating and screw torque checks

+## Turnaround
+Typically **same day to 2 days** once parts arrive.